 History of North Pointe Ballet

-North Pointe Ballet was founded in 2016 by Artistic Director Janet Dziak with the mission to make classical ballet accessible to everyone in the community.
+North Pointe Ballet was founded in 2016 by Artistic Director Janet Dziak with the mission to make classical ballet accessible to everyone in our community.

 North Pointe Ballet first contracted professional dancers in 2016 and gained non-profit status in January of 2017.
-The company is entering its fifth year fulfilling its mission to make classical ballet accessible to everyone, and continues to expand the types of individuals it serves.
-NPB is currently providing programming such as Sensory-Friendly theatrical performances, arts education workshops in local elementary schools, scholarships for Black and Latinx dancers, opportunities for children with special needs to learn and perform ballet, and community outreach events as hospice centers, hospitals, nursing homes and libraries in addition to full-length classical works onstage.
+NPB continues to expand its offerings to make classical ballet accessible to more and more individuals.
+NPB is currently providing programming such as Sensory-Friendly theatrical performances, arts education workshops in local elementary schools, scholarships for dancers of minority ethnicity, opportunities for children with special needs to learn and perform ballet, on-site dance education reaching youth of minority ethnicity, and community engagement performances at community sites such as senior living communities, hospitals, arts festivals, cultural arts centers, and libraries in addition to full-length classical works onstage.